-Along with colleagues from University of Exeter's Academy of Nursing and Hospiscare (a local palliative care organisation), I created the Creative Toolkit initiative.
-We co-develop creative activities with frontline staff to support them in processing and reflecting on difficult experiences.
-We then work with them to embed these activities in their daily work routines in order to support mental health and wellbeing.
+Along with colleagues from Plymouth Marjon University and Hospiscare (a local palliative care organisation), I created the Creative Toolkit initiative.
+We work with frontline staff to co-develop bespoke creative activities that support learning, reflection, and processing difficult experiences.
+We then work with organisational leads to embed the interventions in a sustainable way to support long-term improvements to workplace culture.

-These activities can be helpful for a wide range of people, so we also share our work with the wider public -- for example through the recent national Festival of Social Sciences.
-The picture at left shows an online gallery we have created to feature some of the incredible pieces created by people who have engaged with our project.
+These activities can be helpful for a wide range of people, so we also share our work with the wider public -- for example through the annual Festival of Social Sciences, to which we have contributed four events over the past three years.
+The picture at left shows an online gallery we have established to feature some of the incredible pieces created by people who have engaged with our project.

 I deliver workshops on using drawing to facilitate reflection; I tend to focus in particular on drawing comics.
 These have stemmed from my own regular practice of drawing a webcomic every day for the past several years (posted to Instagram, X, and Facebook under the hashtag #doodlewax).
-I have also written about this work (see CV).
+I have also written about this work in several academic book chapters -- e.g., here.

 I am a trained LEGO Serious Play facilitator and use the LSP technique specifically, and playful LEGO activities in general, to foster discussion, brainstorming, reflection, and learning.
 I have developed sessions for a range of contexts, including businesses, schools, heritage sites, and community events.
 I have also developed a training session for people interested in using LEGO in their own context.